aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to Email?</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based format that is used to store and transport documents.
+It is a great way to store documents in a format that is easily readable and transportable.
+However, when it comes to sending emails, WordML is not the best format to use.
+Email messages need to be in a format that is easily readable and transportable, and WordML does not provide this.
+Therefore, it is necessary to convert WordML to Email in order to send emails.

+<h2>How Aspose.Total Helps for WordML to Email Conversion?</h2>

-For a Python developer, who is trying to add a WORDML to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert WordML to Email using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMAIL format.
+This makes it easy for Python developers to add a WordML to Email conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}